mohibulhimu/employeemanagementsystem/README.md

 ### Creating an Admin

-If you did go ahead with the dummy data, a user should have been created for you with the following login credentials:
+If you did go ahead with the dummy data, an admin should have been created for you with the following login credentials:

+> email : admin@mail.com <br>
+password : admin

+### Creating Employee

+If you did go ahead with the dummy data, a employee should have been created for you .